How KYC Helps Prevent Insurance Fraud Cases

 - Policy misrepresentation: Applicants underreport health risks, falsify their residence, or omit prior claims to lower premiums.

-- Fake claims: Fabricated accident reports or inflated repair bills are submitted for payout, often supported by forged supporting documentation.
+- Fake claims: Fabricated accident reports or inflated repair bills are submitted for payout, often supported by forged documentation.

 - Agent fraud: Agents manipulate policy data or forge signatures to generate commissions they have not earned.